mac-theobio/Lab_meeting/README.md

 ### 2022 Feb 17

-Ben Bolker will present and lead a discussion about reproducible workflow
+Ben Bolker will present and lead a discussion about reproducible workflow and collaboration tools.
+For background, please review [this document](https://rpubs.com/bbolker/3153); I will be working on an updated version of the brain dump [here](https://hackmd.io/@bbolker/BylEOGjJc/edit).

 ### _2024_ Apr 8 (Tue)